Rate this article

 Selling media to advertisers is one of retail’s biggest new trends that has given birth to retail media networks or RMNs.
 RMNs help brands advertise in places naturally inhabited by consumers, while retailers driving the network get to unlock a new revenue stream.

 Retail media networks rely on loyalty and transaction data to sell ad inventory to third-party brands.
-So the endgame for RMNs’ use of gen AI — one particularly valuable endgame — is its analytical capabilities.
-By analyzing and deriving insights from customer data, gen AI tools can tell retailers what advertiser categories to draw to their RMNs.
+So the endgame for RMNs’ use of generative AI — one particularly valuable endgame — is its analytical capabilities.
+By analyzing and deriving insights from customer data, gen AI tools can tell ecommerce businesses what advertiser categories to draw to their RMNs.

 Out of all industries, retail supply chains are the most dynamic due to ever-evolving customer demand, a large number of products, and rapid product life cycles.
 Generative AI adds simplicity to supply chain management by taking over the analytics inherent in the process.